safe-network-explained/safe-network-explained.github.io/_posts/2017-11-24-splits-and-merges.markdown

 The splitting and merging algorithm is fairly difficult to deduce from the source code.
 The logic is mainly located in [maidsafe/routing](https://github.com/maidsafe/routing), see [node.rs](https://github.com/maidsafe/routing/blob/57a18a6b974628c3be032ca97aced362f1714a9a/src/states/node.rs) and [peer_manager.rs](https://github.com/maidsafe/routing/blob/f8bf1212a7fc75212b6820eb97355ea340cfbee7/src/peer_manager.rs).

-The simulation code is at [github.com/iancoleman/group_size_distribution_simulation](https://github.com/iancoleman/group_size_distribution_simulation).
-Might tidy it up by writing it in golang another day.
+The simulation code is at [github.com/iancoleman/safe_network_simulations](https://github.com/iancoleman/safe_network_simulations).
 The simulation is deterministic, so the same seed will always produce the same simulation which is a handy thing.

 ## More Reading